Why is this medicine prescribed?

 - tell your doctor if you have an infection or an unhealed wound.
 Also, tell your doctor if you have or have ever had a bleeding problem, a blood clot, a heart attack, a stroke, high blood pressure, high blood cholesterol or high triglycerides (a fatty substance in the blood), proteinuria (increased protein in urine) or any other kidney problem, or thyroid or liver problems.

 - tell your doctor if you are pregnant, plan to become pregnant, or if you plan to father a child.
 You or your partner should not become pregnant while you are taking fruquintinib.
-If you are female, you will need to have a pregnancy test before you start treatment, and you should use birth control to prevent pregnancy during your treatment and for 2 weeks after your final dose.
-If you are male, you and your partner should use birth control to prevent pregnancy during your treatment with fruquintinib and for 2 weeks after your final dose.
-Talk to your doctor about birth control methods that you can use during your treatment.
-If you or your partner become pregnant while taking fruquintinib, call your doctor.
 Fruquintinib may harm the fetus.
+You may be required to have a pregnancy test before you start treatment.
+You or your partner should use birth control to prevent pregnancy during your treatment and for 2 weeks after your final dose.
+Talk to your doctor about birth control methods that you or your partner can use during your treatment.

 - tell your doctor if you are breastfeeding or plan to breastfeed.
 You should not breastfeed while taking fruquintinib and for 2 weeks after your final dose.